Frequently Asked Questions (FAQ) for the Physical Therapist Assistant Program

 Q. When can I apply to the Physical Therapist Assistant Program?

-Applications are accepted at the PTA Program office from April 1-15 for the next Fall semester class.
+Applications are accepted at the PTA Program office from March 1 through April 15 for the next Fall semester class.

 Q. How many students are accepted each year to the PTA Program?